 Central Wheatbelt Forecast

-Wednesday Partly cloudy.
-Winds E 15 to 25 km/h becoming light during the afternoon then becoming E 15 to 20 km/h during the evening.
+Thursday Sunny.
+Winds E/SE 15 to 20 km/h turning NE 15 to 25 km/h in the morning then tending E 15 to 20 km/h in the evening.

 Central Wheatbelt Observations

 - sky observations

 It's the weather phrase that makes the coastal dwellers of New South Wales shudder - East Coast Low.